Nidhi251289/docs/content/developerportal/deploy/private-cloud-operator.md

       memory: 256Mi
   runtime: # Configuration of the Mendix Runtime
     logAutosubscribeLevel: INFO # Default logging level
+    debuggerPassword: V2VsYzBtZSE= # base64 encoded password for debuggerPassword.
+In this example, 'Welc0me!';
     mxAdminPassword: V2VsYzBtZSE= # base64 encoded password for MendixAdmin user.
 In this example, 'Welc0me!'; can be left empty keep password unchanged
     dtapMode: P # Security & runtime mode: P for production, D for development
     logLevels: # Optional, can be omitted : set custom log levels for specific nodes